yekerr/PSense/docs/tutorial_discrete_conditioning.md

 #### *Sensitivity* Definition

 The result of probabilistic inference depends on the distribution parameters.
 In our example above, the prior `flip(0.5)`(Bernoulli distribution with $p = 0.5$) depends on the constant parameter `0.5`.
-We are interested in the question: what happens for the distribution output if we perturb the parameter of the prior distibution?
+We are interested in the question: what happens to the distribution output if we perturb the parameter of the prior distibution?
 Notice that our example has 3 constant parameters:
 ```{d}
 A:=flip(0.5);